RemiBou/remibou.github.io/_posts/2018-5-5-An-Introduction-to-Blazor-Week-22.md

   - html minimal tags (html/header/body)
   - external reference : the js / css files you need from external providers (like jqueryui or toastr)
   - a root tag on which the pages will be rendered
-  - a tag for hsting the blazor script references
+  - a script tag for loading the blazor script
 - App.cshtml : temporary file for configuring your app (by default only the Router scanning is here) (My App.cshtml)[https://github.com/RemiBou/Toss.Blazor/blob/master/Toss/Toss.Client/App.cshtml]
-- component : a razor template and it's c# code that will generate a bloc html.
+- component : a razor template and it's c# code that will manage a part of the page.
 - page : just like a component but it will be created on the application body when the user loads an url on its browser
 - interop functions : link you can create between a js function and a c# function (defined in this 2 files (C# side)[https://github.com/RemiBou/Toss.Blazor/blob/master/Toss/Toss.Client/Services/JsInterop.cs] and (JS side)[https://github.com/RemiBou/Toss.Blazor/blob/master/Toss/Toss.Client/wwwroot/index.html]
 - Entry point (My File)[https://github.com/RemiBou/Toss.Blazor/blob/master/Toss/Toss.Client/Program.cs] just like the program.cs in asp.net core app you define :